HaileyStorm/optimizerBench/project_plan.md

    - Inherits from torch.utils.data.Dataset
    - Provides common functionality for all datasets

 d.
-Domain1Dataset, Domain2Dataset, Domain3Dataset (datasets/domain*_dataset.py):
+ImageClassificationDataset, Domain2Dataset, Domain3Dataset (datasets/domain*_dataset.py):
    - Inherit from BaseDataset
    - Implement specific data loading and preprocessing for each domain